• • • • • book a trial with teacher michael • • • • •

 Over the past 30 years, Teacher Michael has taught cellists of all ages, including at the Aspen Music Festival Outreach Program, the String Academy of Wisconsin, the Thurnauer School of Music in New Jersey, and at his Fitzpatrick Cello Academy in Los Angeles and Kentucky.
 He created the Outreach for Strings Program at the Northwestern University Bienen School of Music.

-M.A. - New York University Steinhardt School of Culture, Education, and Human Development
+M.A. from New York University Steinhardt School of Culture, Education, and Human Development